OAuth 2.0 documentation: Framework, Standard

 B. Provide general HTTP connection settings

-Name (required): Provide a clear and distinguishable name.
-Throughout integrator.io imports and exports, you will have the option to choose this new connection, and a unique identifier will prove helpful later when selecting among a list of connections that you’ve created.
+Name (required): Enter a clear and distinguishable name.
+Throughout integrator.io imports and exports, you will have the option to choose this new connection.
+A unique identifier will prove helpful later when selecting it from a list of the connections in your account.

 Application (required, non-editable): A reminder of the app you’re editing.